awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 ### Service\-linked roles<a name="security_iam_service-with-iam-roles-service-linked"></a>

 [Service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role) allow AWS services to access resources in other services to complete an action on your behalf\.
-Service\-linked roles appear in your IAM account and are owned by the service\.
+Service\-linked roles are listed in your IAM account and are owned by the service\.
 An IAM administrator can view but not edit the permissions for service\-linked roles\.

 Systems Manager supports service\-linked roles\.
 For details about creating or managing Systems Manager service\-linked roles, see [Using service\-linked roles for Systems Manager](using-service-linked-roles.md)\.

 ### Service roles<a name="security_iam_service-with-iam-roles-service"></a>

 This feature allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
-Service roles appear in your IAM account and are owned by the account\.
+Service roles are displayed in your IAM account and are owned by the account\.
 This means that an IAM administrator can change the permissions for this role\.
 However, doing so might break the functionality of the service\.

 Systems Manager supports service roles\.